Dodotree/BookStack-Tinymyst/tinymist-devops/TINYMIST_IMPLEMENTATION_COMPLETE.md

 ### Potential Optimizations

 1. **Caching**: Cache compiled SVG with content hash
-2. **Incremental Compilation**: Use Tinymyst LSP for partial recompilation
+2. **Incremental Compilation**: Use Tinymist LSP for partial recompilation
 3. **Web Workers**: Move compilation to background thread (if switching to WASM)

 ---